-We explained that the presumed "unphysical" time discontinuity or time gap is a natural consequence of the nontransitivity of the synchronization process and has nothing to do with synchronizing a clock with itself or with time being discontinuous.

-Unlike later claims based on his interferometric experiment, it is timely to recognize that Sagnac held a coherent position because he intended to prove the existence of the luminiferous ether, which had to be discarded only on empirical evidence.
+We explained that the presumed "unphysical" time discontinuity or time gap is a natural consequence of the relativity of simultaneity and has nothing to do with synchronizing a clock with itself or with time being discontinuous.
+Unlike later claims based on his experiment, it is appropriate to recognize that Sagnac held a coherent position since he intended to prove the existence of the luminiferous ether, which had to be finally discarded only on empirical evidence.

-So far, the alleged inconsistencies, paradoxes, and incorrectness presumably affecting relativity theory ultimately reduce to the persistent illusion claiming the simultaneity of distant events ought to be absolute and the difficulties of correctly assessing the logical consequences of its relative character.
+So far, the alleged inconsistencies, paradoxes, and incorrectness presumably affecting relativity theory ultimately reduce to the persistent illusion claiming the simultaneity of distant events ought to be absolute.

-Regarding the last point, the great French physicist, mathematician and philosopher Henri Poincaré said [29]:
+Regarding the last point, the great French physicist, mathematician and philosopher Henri Poincaré said [25]: